heroku/devcenter-cli/README.md

     $ devcenter push dynos

-This will save the title and content from your local article in Dev Center.
-You'll be asked to authenticate to verify that you have permissions to update the article.
+This will save the title and content from your local article in Dev Center, using your Heroku credentials from `~/.netrc`, which you can set by doing `heroku auth:login`.

 ### Help